-ecify: (a) the local government agencies that incur certified public expenditures for waiver services; (b) ho assured that the CPE is based on total computable costs for waiver services; and, (c) how the state verifies at the certified public expenditures are eligible for Federal financial participation in accordance with 42 C 33.51(b).
+Certified I Public Expenditures (CPE) of Local Government Agencies. is assured that the ce a) the local government agencies that incur certified public expenditures for waiver services; (b) how I that the CPE is based on total computable costs for waiver services; and, (c) how the state verifies ertified public expenditures are eligible for Federal financial participation in accordance with 42 CF b).
 (Indicate source of revenue for CPEs in Item I-4-b.)